Date: Wednesday, Jan. 29, 2020

 Location: Co-located with IPPE 2020, Georgia World Congress Center

 Evolving consumer preferences — and an increasing interest in the farm-to-fork origins of animal protein production — have trickled down to influence how animal feed is formulated and produced.
-The Feed Strategy Conference, co-located with IPPE 2020, aims to assist in providing animal feed stakeholders the tools they need to maintain productivity and profitability in a changing production landscape.
+The Feed Strategy Conference, co-located with IPPE 2020, aimed to assist in providing animal feed stakeholders the tools they need to maintain productivity and profitability in a changing production landscape.

 - 2020 poultry and feed production outlook